sighupio/furyctl/README.md

 For basic and advanced usage instructions, please refer to furyctl's [official documentation](https://docs.sighup.io/furyctl/) and the [SIGHUP Distribution getting started guides](https://docs.sighup.io/docs/getting-started/).

+To write a configuration file through a guided wizard instead of by hand, see [`furyctl drydock`](docs/drydock.md).

 <!-- </SD-DOCS> -->
 <!-- <FOOTER> -->